 If we think that your behaviour is serious enough for you not to be a suitable tenant, we may not allow you to register for rehousing with us.
 However, we will look at each case individually and always let you know our decision in writing as soon as we can.

-We will advertise the majority of our available properties, but a small amount will be let directly in cases where emergency housing is needed, for example, where a tenant needs to be moved because of a fire.
+We will advertise the majority of our available homes, but a small amount will be let directly in cases where emergency housing is needed, for example, where a tenant needs to be moved because of a fire.
 Where we let a property directly, it will be highlighted in our recent lets.

 Our adverts will tell you if the property has any special adaptations and we will give priority to people who have an assessed need for these features.